brettvanderwerff/flask_blackjack/README.md

 # flask_blackjack
 A WIP socket.IO websocket based BlackJack game.
-The game was built primarily with JavaScript and Python
+The game was built primarily with JavaScript and Python.

-I am still working out some kinks but progress can be checked by cloning the repo and running:
+## Setup

+1. Clone the repo

-1. `$pip install -r requirements.txt`
+2. `$pip install -r requirements.txt`

-2. `$python app.py`
+3. `$python app.py`

-3. Open browser and navigate to: `http://127.0.0.1:5000`
+4. Open browser and navigate to: `http://127.0.0.1:5000`

-4. Turn on your speakers, the game has music and sound effects.
+5. Turn on your speakers, the game has music and sound effects.

 ## Hitting and Staying